jimTheSTEAMClown/Templates/Verilog-Doc.md

 ### Gates & Muxes
 #### Gates & Muxes Introduction
 📝 - This section should link to a presentation.
-Short explanation can be here, but really this should be linked to a presentation, and other resources to tech about this.
-My plan for my class is to have a presentation, dig deeper assignment, some additional resources, and then a set of quiz questions.
+Short explanation can be here, but really this should be linked to a presentation, and other resources to teach about this.
+My plan for my class is to have a presentation, "Dig Deeper" assignments, some additional resources, and then a set of quiz questions.
 This will be implemented in a Canvas LMS, and I'll publish this later in Jan 2026.

 ### Rectangles & Circles